FranzZemen/re/ts-src/LetsGetStarted.md

     @CurrentStockPrice[ticker] > 5.0

-Of course, i/o such as exteran API calls should almost always be asynchronous, so the Rules Engine allows it.
+Of course, i/o such as exteran API calls should almost always be asynchronous, so the RulesEngine Engine allows it.

-If the Rules Engine encounteres an asynchronous result anywhere during its execution of Rules, Rule Sets, Applications etc., it will switch to Promise based asynchronous execution from that point on.
+If the RulesEngine Engine encounteres an asynchronous result anywhere during its execution of RulesEngine, Rule Sets, Applications etc., it will switch to Promise based asynchronous execution from that point on.

-Tip:  The Rules Engine provides a type guard, "isPromise" to quickly evaluate whether it is a Promise that is returned.
+Tip:  The RulesEngine Engine provides a type guard, "isPromise" to quickly evaluate whether it is a Promise that is returned.

 #### What Is The Execution Context

-The Execution Context, represented by the shape interface definition LogExecutionContext is an optional object passed to almost all methods in the Rules Engine and supports logging, 'thread' tracing and so on.
-For the Rules Engine the most important feature is its logging definition.
+The Execution Context, represented by the shape interface definition LogExecutionContext is an optional object passed to almost all methods in the RulesEngine Engine and supports logging, 'thread' tracing and so on.
+For the RulesEngine Engine the most important feature is its logging definition.

 We will cover the Execution Context in more detail elsewhere.
 Suffice it to say for now that if it is omitted, the default implementation logger will be the console.

-### The Rules.Engine
+### The RulesEngine.Engine

-The Rules.Engine is a singleton of type Rules (plural).
-It is not possible to create another instance of Rules within a process space as its constructor is private.
+The RulesEngine.Engine is a singleton of type RulesEngine (plural).
+It is not possible to create another instance of RulesEngine within a process space as its constructor is private.

-The Rules.Engine contains APIs to impact its schema or to impact rule constructs that are not part of its schema.
+The RulesEngine.Engine contains APIs to impact its schema or to impact rule constructs that are not part of its schema.
-The schema of the Rules.Engine is a list of Applications (below).
+The schema of the RulesEngine.Engine is a list of Applications (below).

-There are two ways to utilize the Rules.Engine, and they can be used interchangeably.
-The first is to keep all rule constructs in a separate place and execute them through the Rules.Engine and other various constructs, define below.
-The second is to add them to the overall Rules.Engine schema and execute them from there.
+There are two ways to utilize the RulesEngine.Engine, and they can be used interchangeably.
+The first is to keep all rule constructs in a separate place and execute them through the RulesEngine.Engine and other various constructs, define below.
+The second is to add them to the overall RulesEngine.Engine schema and execute them from there.
 The choice of approach is up to the user, but both have merit.

-We already covered one important Rules.Engine API:
+We already covered one important RulesEngine.Engine API:

 #### Execute a single Rule